graphitejs/server/README.md

 ```

-- **Object**

-There two cases, the first one you choose the field and return type.
+- **Object**: There two cases, the first one you choose the field and return type.
 For example below:

 ```javascript